 What role will executive recruiters play in my job search?

-Recruiters are used by employers to fill specific job vacancies.
-They are tasked with sourcing candidates that meet their client’s detailed requirements.
-Recruiters are nicknamed ‘headhunters’ because they are actively seeking or hunting for the ideal candidates for the client companies they represent.
+Executive recruiters are tasked with sourcing candidates that meet their client’s detailed requirements.
+Executive recruiters are nicknamed ‘headhunters’ because they are actively seeking or hunting for the ideal candidates for the client companies they represent.

 In the past, executive recruiters were strictly used for senior-level positions, which is why they were called “executive” recruiters.
 Although the term “executive recruiter” is still used for recruiters in search firms, these recruiters are now used to fill positions at all levels within an organization, not just the executive-level.

 There are two types of executive recruiters – contingency-based recruiters and retained recruiters.